Maxfire/docker-drupal/README.md

 Drupal 8 development with Docker
 ==============================

 Quick and easy to use Docker container for your *local Drupal 8 development*.
 It contains a LAMP stack and an SSH server, along with an up to date version of Drush.
-It is based on [Wouter Admiraal](https://github.com/wadmiraal/docker-drupal).
+It is based on [Wouter Admiraal](https://github.com/wadmiraal/docker-drupal) but using an **[Ubuntu 14.04](https://hub.docker.com/_/ubuntu/)** as OS.

 Summary
 -------